Areas of Service

 - The Indian Wireless Telegraphy Act, 1933: This Act was enacted to regulate the possession of wireless telegraphy apparatus.
 According to this Act, the possession of wireless telegraphy apparatus by any person can only be allowed in accordance with a license issued by the telecom authority.
 Further, the Act also levies penalties if any wireless telegraphy apparatus is held without a valid license..

 - The Telecom Regulatory Authority of India Act, 1997: This Act enabled the establishment of the TRAI.
 Interestingly, the 1997 Act empowered the TRAI with quasi-judicial authority to adjudicate upon and settle telecom disputes.
 Later this Act was amended by the Telecom Regulatory Authority of India (Amendment) Act, 2000 to bring in better clarity and distinction between the regulatory and recommendatory functions of TRAI.
 Further, the 2000 amendment served a very important purpose in completely differentiating the judicial functions of TRAI by setting up of the TDSAT.

 There are various other laws which have an impact on the telecom industry in India such as the Information Technology Act, 2000 and the rules framed thereunder which inter alia sets out rules under which an intermediary (which by definition now includes telecom service providers such as internet service providers) may be exempt for liability in relation to third party links and content.
-The Government also notifies various regulations from time to time which have an impact on this sector such as the Anti Spamming Regulations which prohibit unsolicited commercial communications sent via SMS and require all telemarketers to register under the said regulations.
+The Government also notifies various regulations from time to time which have an impact on this sector such as the Telecom Commercial Communication Customer Preference Regulations, 2018 (TCCCPR) which prohibit unsolicited commercial communications sent via SMS and require all telemarketers to register with respective telecom service providers under the said regulations.